The Black Hole S-Matrix from Quantum Mechanics: Combining the oscillators (partial waves)

 but this time imposing the usual $\lambda$-independent commutation relations $[\tilde{u}^+_{l m} \tilde{u}^-_{l' m'}]= i \delta_{l l'} \delta_{m m'}$.
 The $\lambda$ dependence will come through via an assignment of a chemical potential $\mu(\lambda)$ for each oscillator; this assignment is to be thought of as a different vacuum energy for each partial wave.
 Following \cite{Moore1992b}, one may then derive an S-Matrix for this theory.
 To match this to the one of 't Hooft for any given partial wave, one must identify the chemical potential and energy parameters as $\mu =1 / \lambda$ and the Rindler energy $k=\omega+ \mu =\omega + 1 / \lambda$.
 It is worth noting that in the reference cited above, only energies below the tip of the inverted potential were considered, resulting in a dominant reflection coefficient.
 In contrast 't Hooft's partial waves carry energies higher than the one set by the tip of the potential.
 Consequently, to make an appropriate identification of 2d string theory with the partial wave S-Matrix, an interchanging of the reflection and transmission coefficients is necessary.
 From a matrix quantum mechanics point of view, it may additionally be noted that the partial wave parameter $\lambda$ may be absorbed in either the Planck's constant or the chemical potential to leave the string coupling of each partial wave fixed as $g_s \sim \hbar/\mu \sim c/(l^2+l+1)$.
 This indicates that as we increase the size of the black hole or we consider higher $l$ partial waves the corresponding string coupling becomes perturbatively small. \\ Writing out the energies of the various partial waves with the above identification, we have

 At this stage, the labels $\omega_l$ are continuous energies.
-However, discretizing the spectrum as before, by putting the system in a box, we arrive at discrete energies\footnote{Note again the relative factor of $i$ that indicates that the harmonic oscillator levels have to do with decaying/scattering states while $l$'s are bound states.}
+However, discretizing the spectrum as before, by putting the system in a box, we arrive at discrete energies\footnote{Note again the relative factor of $i$ that indicates that the harmonic oscillator levels have to do with decaying/scattering states while $l$'s are naturally discrete due to the $S^2$ being compact.}

 for every individual oscillator.
 Without a detour into this 2d string theory literature, we may have alternatively arrived at this spectrum from the quantum mechanics model in \ref{sec:micromodel} via the following identifications: